More than 300 wildfires burn across British Columbia; more blazes in Washington, Oregon and California

 “We’re seeing a large increase in fires on a historical basis compared to where we would be at this time last year,” Cal Fire Battalion Chief Joh Heggie told The Washingon Post.
 “This is a large indicator that we’re looking at another busy fire season — all the same scenarios that set up last year for such a devastating year have the same potential for this year.”

+The largest in California — the Beckwourth Complex — was raging along the Nevada state line and has burned more than 85,000 acres or about 134 square miles.
+State regulators are asking consumers to “conserve as much electricity as possible” starting Monday afternoon, to avoid outages.

+In Idaho, Gov. Brad Little has mobilized the National Guard to help fight fires sparked after lightning storms swept across the drought-stricken region.

-Information from The Seattle Times archives is included in this report.
+Information from The Seattle Times archives and The Associated Press is included in this report.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.